 - Read our site.
 We think it’s pretty clear what we do and don’t write about.
 Cool stuff: Yes.
 Fast food chain coupons: No. Cause marketing: Yes.
 Nuclear bomb manufacturers: No.

 - We don’t need 600 hi-rez JPG attachments to get a sense of the product.
+Or even 10.
 A link is best.

 - Ideally we’d love a few sentences about why the product/service/event/sale is right for our site and our audience.
-This doesn’t generally include things like “Lindsay Lohan owns one” or “Strippers love them!”
+This doesn’t generally include things like “Someone from the Real Housewives owns one” or “Strippers love them!”

 - We don’t mind the occasional follow-up but we’d rather not get one every day.
 We promise we’ll get back to you if you are promoting clients of supreme awesomeness.